reissbaker/compo/NOTES.md

 Provide realtime-tuned defaults if none are specified.

+Might want Component containers that call all the methods on components, and that themselves are components that can be added to a SceneNode or engine.

 Rather than having the runner know about SceneNodes, the engine, etc, the runner should just know about components.
 Additionally, there is a walker function that collects all the components from the given tree.